-- Our current location did not offer the option to install a viewing window with the current layout of all 4 dance rooms.
-Because of this, we have just gotten used to it.
+- Our current location does not offer the option to install a viewing window with the current layout of all 4 dance rooms.
+Because of this, the staff and students have just gotten used to it.

 - After 11 seasons and conducting much observation on classes both with and without parent interaction; as a whole, we find the dancer’s engage with their teacher better and the focus of the entire room can direct towards one person talking, watching, and conducting.